enuchi/React-Google-Apps-Script/test/README.md

 The "extended" local development integration test builds and deploys the local development setup needed to use hot reload functionality.
 It deploys the local setup to a spreadsheet inside a test Google account, runs a local development server, and checks that changes to the local files are reflected inside the spreadsheet's add-on, similar to how local development is intended to be used.

 Jest is used to run the tests and compare images of the changes, and Puppeteer is used to control the browser.
 A test account and test spreadsheet need to be created and credentials need to be passed in through environment variables in order for this "extended" version to work.
 Example `.env` file variables are listed below.
-Since secret values cannot be used in PRs opened from forks, a shorter integration test will soon be made available that doesn't deploy the app to a spreadsheet, but just loads it locally.
-This will be a faster way to check small PRs from forks don't break the hot reload functionality.
+Since secret values cannot be used in PRs opened from forks, a "basic" integration test just loads the local development setup locally, instead of deploying to Google Sheets.

 ## Extended integration test